MyCassadaga/LibertyPlaceHOA/README.md

 The Vite dev server runs on `http://localhost:5174`.

+You can also run `./frontend/setup.sh` from the repository root to install frontend dependencies with your preferred package manager, install the Vercel CLI, and surface warnings for missing deployment tokens.

 ## One-Step Local Launch

 Once dependencies are installed, you can bring up both servers (and apply migrations) with: